Code-Institute-Submissions/Bee-Cycles/README.md

 ```
 ### Heroku Deployment
 To deploy Bee Cycles webshop to heroku, take the following steps:
-1. Create a requirements.txt file using the terminal command pip freeze > requirements.txt.
+1. Create a `requirements.txt` file using the terminal command `pip freeze > requirements.txt`.
-2. Create a Procfile and inside of it place this line of code:
+2. Create a `Procfile` and inside of it place this line of code:
 ```
 web: gunicorn bee_cycles.wsgi:application
 ```
-3. **git add** and **git commit** the new requirements and Procfile and then git push the project to GitHub.
+3. `git add` and `git commit` the new requirements and Procfile and then git push the project to GitHub.
 4. Create a new app on the [Heroku website](https://dashboard.heroku.com/apps/) by clicking the "New" button in your dashboard.
 Give it a name and set the region to whichever is applicable for your location.
 5. From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.
 6. Confirm the linking of the heroku app to the correct GitHub repository.
 7. In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".
 8. Set the following config vars:

 Key | Value
 ------------ | -------------
 AWS_ACCESS_KEY_ID | <your value>